ProIntegritate/MetaHash/README.md

 - OriginalFilename
 - ProductName

+Metahashes have a bit less entropy and they can match more malware, but are also prone for false positives.
+Not that no version numbers (which changes freqnently) are included in the hashing process.

 ![Test Image ](Corellation.png)

-*Images showing Metahash, Richhash and conventional file hashes.
-Not all files have Richheaders or Filversioninfo though.*
+*Images showing Metahash (left), Richhash (middle) and conventional file hashes (right), showing relationships over other hashes.
+Please not that not all files have Richheaders or Filversioninfo though.*

 Result is shown as:
 - mh: MD5_HASH = File contains FileVersionInfo (at least one string)